 *Human milk oligosaccharide

-Lutein for Brain and Eye Development
+Lutein for Eye Development

 Lutein and beta carotene are carotenoids that are naturally found in breast milk that are also added to many Similac formulas.
 These pigments are important for your little one’s eye development.